 How do I decide on a programme?

-At a first glance through this website, the choice can seem a bit bewildering.
-There are so many great options to choose from, and this is representative of the diversity of needs that exist in today's world!
-Short-term mission trips can involve anything from construction to community health, English teaching to evangelistic missions, sport ministry to surgery!
+At a first glance through the short-term options on our website, the choice can seem a bit overwhelming.
+There are so many great options to choose from, and this is representative of the diversity of needs that exist in today's world.
+Short-term mission trips can involve anything from conversation to community health, English teaching to evangelistic missions, sports ministry to surgery!

 Most importantly, pray and talk with your church leaders and those who know you well right from the start, and look for an opportunity with the attitude that it’s a chance for you to find an opportunity to serve God and his church throughout the world, rather than focussing solely on what you initially think is best for you – you might be amazed at how God could use you.

-Most importantly, your home church has a key role in sending you – talk with your church leaders and use their wisdom to help you in finding a suitable agency to go with.
+Most importantly, your home church has a key role in sending you – talk with your church leaders and use their wisdom to help you in finding a suitable organisation.